kcjengr/qtpyvcp/docs/source/configuration/yml_config.rst

 ================

 At the heart of every QtPyVCP based VCP is a YAML configuration file.
-This file is probably more important than and other, since it defines how the .ui, .py and .qss files come together to make a complete VCP.
+This file is probably more important than any other, since it defines how the .ui, .py and .qss files come together to make a complete VCP.